NTU staff and students visiting other institutions

 - From the list of available wireless networks connect to ntu-guest

-- Enter an email address
+- Enter your details and a valid email address

 If a guest comes from an organisation that is part of the international eduroam community, and they have already configured their computer at their home organisation, then they will be able to use eduroam at NTU.
 Otherwise, guests should use ntu-guest.